cossacklabs/themis/docs/examples/Themis-server/swift/README.md

 ### Server key generation

-The idea is to let the server know the client's public key, and let the client know the server ID and the public key.
+The idea is to let the Server know the Client's public key, and let the Client know the Server ID and the public key.

 9. Open [Themis Server](https://docs.cossacklabs.com/simulator/interactive/).